testpress/training/timezone.md

 The default city can be taken from settings.py TIME_ZONE

+## Models
+There should be no models for this project.
+No database.

 ## Change city
 There should be an option to change the city in the following url